Boundary values for the charge transferred during an electronic transition: insights from matrix analysis: Hypotheses, notations, and background

 with the property that

-In this contribution we will deal with the unrelaxed detachment/attachment picture of an electronic transition, obtained by diagonalizing the unrelaxed one-body reduced difference density matrix.
-The two related one-body reduced density matrix, namely the unrelaxed detachment and attachment density matrices will be written $ \bm{\gamma}^d$ and $ \bm{\gamma}^a$, respectively.
+Such a procedure applied to the unrelaxed difference density matrix produces the unrelaxed detachment and attachment density matrices that will be written $ \bm{\gamma}^d$ and $ \bm{\gamma}^a$, respectively.
 If the relaxed one-body reduced difference density matrix is diagonalized instead, the relaxed detachment and attachment density matrices will be written $ \bm{\gamma}^d_{rlx}$ and $ \bm{\gamma}^a_{rlx}$, respectively.
-Finally, if we are interested in deriving a detachment/attachment picture of the unrelaxed detachment/attachment particle pair relaxation process, it is the $\bm{\gamma}^Z$ matrix that should be diagonalized to produce the relaxation detachment ($\bm{\gamma}^d_z$) and attachment ($\bm{\gamma}^a_z$) density matrices.
+Finally, if we are interested in deriving a detachment/attachment picture of the unrelaxed-relaxed transition process, it is the $\bm{\gamma}^\mathrm{Z}$ matrix that should be diagonalized to produce the relaxation detachment ($\bm{\gamma}^d_z$) and attachment ($\bm{\gamma}^a_z$) density matrices.
+According to \eqref{eq:Anegdef} and \eqref{eq:Bposdef}, we have that